mrallenchen/NCAAMBB/README.md

 - PCA for understanding like features
 - Distance to Court (proxy for fan support/away games being more difficult)
 - run model again without standardized variables so that coefficients are more interpretable

+### Future file cleanup
+- organize the data files
+- add more detail on the analysis